 The appointment of female managers is one aspect of the results of our initiatives to encourage diversity in the workplace.
-The ratio of our female managers increased to 8.4% as of the end of March, 2020 (7.7 in previous year).
-Our goal was to have 8% of our managerial positions filled by women by the end of fiscal 2020, but we achieved this target one year ahead of time.
+The ratio of our female managers increased to 8.6% as of the end of March, 2021 (8.4% in previous year).
+Our goal is to have 10% of our managerial positions filled by women by the end of fiscal 2024.
 We will continue with our efforts to encourage the greater involvement of women in the workplace.

 Finding a work style that each person can enjoy will lead to diversity

 After working on pharmaceutical testing methods at the research lab, I transferred to the head office in 1999.
 At that time, the head office had almost no women in management positions, but the number of women has increased over time, so I feel the company has changed.
-In the Quality and Pharmacovigilance Division, to which I belong now, is responsible for ensuring the reliability of the products made by Nippon Kayaku’s Pharmaceuticals Group.
-Of the eight department and office managers, half of them (four) are now women.
+In the Quality and Pharmacovigilance Division, to which I belong, currently half (four) of the eight department and office managers are women.
 Also, our company has a good childcare leave and work system, which I myself used.
 In my opinion, having experience bringing up children adds to one’s managerial skills.
 Before I had children, I thought that I would always be rewarded if I try hard, but babies have no consideration of one’s efforts, so things did not go the way I wanted.
 In the meantime, while I was trying to find out what would make my child happy or have fun, to my surprise, I suddenly found that my child was growing.
 In management as well, it seems that when I am with an employee worrying about what will make them happy (what their strengths are), a good outcome will suddenly crop up.
 It may be that women are good at this type of management.

 I think it is natural that everyone has their own personality and skills.
 I believe that finding a work style that each person can enjoy will lead to diversity.